mrehkopf/n64rgb-1/generalRGBmod/README.md

 ### Source the PCB
 Choose the PCB service which suits you.
 Here are some:

+- OSHPark: [Link to the Main PCB v1](https://oshpark.com/shared_projects/0wcOS9Yw) (If the PCB was updated and I forgot to update this link, look onto [my profile](https://oshpark.com/profiles/borti4938))
-- OSHPark: [Link to the Main PCB](https://oshpark.com/shared_projects/ZkJGARiN) (If the PCB was updated and I forgot to update this link, look onto [my profile](https://oshpark.com/profiles/borti4938))
+- OSHPark: [Link to the Main PCB v2](https://oshpark.com/shared_projects/E8HV1b2T) (If the PCB was updated and I forgot to update this link, look onto [my profile](https://oshpark.com/profiles/borti4938))
 - PCBWay.com: [Link](http://www.pcbway.com/), [Affiliate Link](http://www.pcbway.com/setinvite.aspx?inviteid=10658)

 ### BOM / Part List for the PCB